Aurora Snow

-Aurora Snow is a retired American pornographic actress, director, and columnist.
+Aurora Snow is a retired American pornographic film actress, director, and columnist.

 Early life

 Snow was raised by a single mother and was the oldest of three siblings.

 Career

 Adult films

 Snow entered the pornographic entertainment industry when she was 18 years old, planning to work in porn for only a year.

 One of her first professionally made and distributed movies was More Dirty Debutantes 152, produced by Ed Powers.

 Snow was a contract performer and director for Sin City between May 2003 and May 2005.
 She made her directorial debut for the company with the film Assploitations.
 Snow hosted Private Calls on Playboy TV.

 In July 2010, she reported on the obscenity case against John Stagliano for Adult Video News.

 Despite not using condoms during most of her scenes, she came out as one of the few performers in favor of the 2012 Measure B vote in Los Angeles, mandating the use of condoms for all pornographic movie scenes.

 Snow left the pornographic film industry after ten years in 2011 and moved from Los Angeles to Macon, Missouri.